Amsterdam Crusaders: Recent history

 For the Amsterdam Crusaders, 2009 was a special year as they celebrated their 25th anniversary.
 They completed their regular season schedule with a perfect 10–0 record scoring 320 points in the process and conceding only 33, including 7 shut-outs.
 The Cru destroyed old foes Rotterdam Trojans 60–3 on 21 June in the AFBN playoffs and on 12 July dismissed Lightning Leiden 36–7 to win their 15th Tulip Bowl.

 Amsterdam's EFAF Cup campaign also saw success.
-On 18 April 18 the Crusaders pulled off a remarkable come-from-behind victory in England against the Farnham Knights of Great Britain as QB Claudio Bartolozzi and WR Revilinho Graanoogst connected for a 7-yard score as time expired.
+On 18 April 18 the Crusaders pulled off a come-from-behind victory in England against the Farnham Knights of Great Britain as QB Claudio Bartolozzi and WR Revilinho Graanoogst connected for a 7-yard score as time expired.
 On 2 May 2009, the Cru sealed their first ever EFAF Cup semi-final spot by defeating the highly rated Oslo Vikings in Amsterdam by a score of 10–6.
 On Sunday 7 June, the Crusaders were unable to reach the final, losing 21–3 in the Czech Republic to Czech champions and eventual EFAF Cup 2009 champions Prague Panthers.
 However, it was a very admirable cup run considering the budget and there were high hopes for the future.
 The Amsterdam Crusaders finished the 2009 season in 18th place in the European Top 20 as ranked by EFAF.

 The Cru's 25th regular season began in March 2010.
 Amsterdam sealed their second undefeated regular season in a row with a come-from-behind win against Lelystad Commanders on 13 June 2010.
 Amsterdam reached their 9th consecutive Tulip Bowl with a 43–16 win over Alphen Eagles in the playoff game on 20 June 2010.
 The Crusaders achieved a first in the Netherlands - a second consecutive undefeated championship season by defeating Maastricht Wildcats 28–22 on 4 July in their record 9th consecutive Tulip Bowl appearance.

 Amsterdam's EFAF Cup season ended prematurely after a defeat in a visit to Les Cougars de St-Ouen l'Aumone (France) and a 35–7 home reverse versus British champions London Blitz.

 Including post-season games, the Crusaders' winning streak managed a 27-game winning stream in the American Football Bond Nederland competition stretching from the end of the 2008 season until the end of the 2010 season.

 In 2022 the entered the BNL Football League, which they won the first three seasons.